wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-manage-records/includes/configure-event-driven-retention.md

 ## Step 2: Publish or auto-apply the label

 Labels don't do anything unless they're published or auto-applied by a policy.
-Refer to the information governance module in this learning path for instructions on how to publish or auto-apply a label policy.
+Refer to the Data Lifecycle Management module in this learning path for instructions on how to publish or auto-apply a label policy.
 When the label is published, it will be applied to email messages and documents.
 Remember that the documents the label is being applied to must have a column that's used as an Asset ID.

 ## Step 3: Create an event